publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptI/m__us_usc_t19_s1671c.md

         (1) __Public interest; monitoring__

-        The administering authority shall not accept an agreement under subsection (b) or (c) of this section unless—
+        The administering authority shall not accept an agreement under subsection (b) or (c) unless—

             (A) it is satisfied that suspension of the investigation is in the public interest, and

             (B) effective monitoring of the agreement by the United States is practicable.

             Where practicable, the administering authority shall provide to the exporters who would have been subject to the agreement the reasons for not accepting the agreement and, to the extent possible, an opportunity to submit comments thereon.
-In applying subparagraph (A) with respect to any quantitative restriction agreement under subsection (c) of this section, the administering authority shall take into account, in addition to such other factors as are considered necessary or appropriate, the factors set forth in subsection (a)(2)(B)(i), (ii), and (iii) of this section as they apply to the proposed suspension and agreement, after consulting with the appropriate consuming industries, producers, and workers referred to in subsection (a)(2)(C)(i) and (ii) of this section.
+In applying subparagraph (A) with respect to any quantitative restriction agreement under subsection (c), the administering authority shall take into account, in addition to such other factors as are considered necessary or appropriate, the factors set forth in subsection (a)(2)(B)(i), (ii), and (iii) as they apply to the proposed suspension and agreement, after consulting with the appropriate consuming industries, producers, and workers referred to in subsection (a)(2)(C)(i) and (ii).

         (2) __Exports of merchandise to United States not to increase during interim period__

-            The administering authority may not accept any agreement under subsection (b) of this section unless that agreement provides a means of ensuring that the quantity of the merchandise covered by that agreement exported to the United States during the period provided for elimination or offset of the countervailable subsidy or cessation of exports does not exceed the quantity of such merchandise exported to the United States during the most recent representative period determined by the administering authority.
+            The administering authority may not accept any agreement under subsection (b) unless that agreement provides a means of ensuring that the quantity of the merchandise covered by that agreement exported to the United States during the period provided for elimination or offset of the countervailable subsidy or cessation of exports does not exceed the quantity of such merchandise exported to the United States during the most recent representative period determined by the administering authority.

         (3) __Regulations governing entry or withdrawals__

-            In order to carry out an agreement concluded under subsection (b) or (c) of this section, the administering authority is authorized to prescribe regulations governing the entry, or withdrawal from warehouse, for consumption of subject merchandise.
+            In order to carry out an agreement concluded under subsection (b) or (c), the administering authority is authorized to prescribe regulations governing the entry, or withdrawal from warehouse, for consumption of subject merchandise.

     (e) __Suspension of investigation procedure__

-    Before an investigation may be suspended under subsection (b) or (c) of this section the administering authority shall—
+    Before an investigation may be suspended under subsection (b) or (c) the administering authority shall—

         (1) notify the petitioner of, and consult with the petitioner concerning, its intention to suspend the investigation, and notify other parties to the investigation and the Commission not less than 30 days before the date on which it suspends the investigation,

-        (2) provide a copy of the proposed agreement to the petitioner at the time of the notification, together with an explanation of how the agreement will be carried out and enforced (including any action required of foreign governments), and of how the agreement will meet the requirements of subsections (b) and (d) or (c) and (d) of this section, and
+        (2) provide a copy of the proposed agreement to the petitioner at the time of the notification, together with an explanation of how the agreement will be carried out and enforced (including any action required of foreign governments), and of how the agreement will meet the requirements of subsections (b) and (d) or (c) and (d), and

-        (3) permit all interested parties described in [section 1677(9) of this title][/us/usc/t19/s1677/9] to submit comments and information for the record before the date on which notice of suspension of the investigation is published under subsection (f)(1)(A) of this section.
+        (3) permit all interested parties described in [section 1677(9) of this title][/us/usc/t19/s1677/9] to submit comments and information for the record before the date on which notice of suspension of the investigation is published under subsection (f)(1)(A).

     (f) __Effects of suspension of investigation__

         (1) __In general__

-        If the administering authority determines to suspend an investigation upon acceptance of an agreement described in subsection (b) or (c) of this section, then—
+        If the administering authority determines to suspend an investigation upon acceptance of an agreement described in subsection (b) or (c), then—

             (A) it shall suspend the investigation, publish notice of suspension of the investigation, and issue an affirmative preliminary determination under [section 1671b(b) of this title][/us/usc/t19/s1671b/b] with respect to the subject merchandise, unless it has previously issued such a determination in the same investigation,